 Oak Leaf Itch Mites

 The questions never stop coming.
-All fall, winter and now spring people have not forgotten the 2016 outbreak of oak leaf itch mites.
-This itch mite is the pest that caused your friends and neighbors to hibernate indoors until a hard freeze brought this apocalypse to an end.
-As another growing season approaches people are rightfully concerned about the mites’ return for a third year.
+People have not forgotten the 2016 outbreak of oak leaf itch mites.
+This itch mite is the pest that caused your friends and neighbors to hibernate indoors until a hard freeze brought the apocalypse to an end.
+As another growing season approaches people are rightfully concerned about the mites’ return.
 Johnson County K-State Extension has been asked to predict if there will be an outbreak this year.
 Since I don’t have a crystal ball, let me explain what we do and don’t know at this time.

 Let me be clear — there is no way we can predict the oak itch mites return.
 We may not even know how severe the bites might be until it starts to happen.
 The best answer is my patented “it depends.”
 It depends on a number of factors some of which we know and others that we cannot predict.